CHOOSING A SCHOOL

 - Local media will often have reports and/or interviews which will give you an insight into specific schools;

 - Other community members will have views about local schools - especially the best and worst points.
 Many will be willing to voice their opinions.
-Treat these with some degree of caution.
+Treat these with at least a degree of caution.

 Having gathered all the information, you now have to make a decision.
-It is not an easy task, but try the following.
+It is not an easy task, but you might consider trying the following.